Minestom/minestom.net/docs/thread-architecture/thread-safety.md

 ---
-title: Thread Safety in the JVM
+title: Thread safety in the JVM
 description: Everything you need to know about thread-safe code and how to make it so
 ---